SadeghPouriyanZadeh/dev-env-setup/README.md

 ```shell
 source ~/.bashrc
 ```
+#### Initialization:

-5. Initialize the projcet in the project root directory:
+Initialize in the project root directory every time you start a new project:
 ```shell
 pwd
 # /path/to/root/of/your/project